 04. Ad Formats

 Let’s talk about the visible formats of the ads on Facebook and Google.
-Both afford you the ability to create custom ad content based on what you are advertising.
+Both allow you to create custom ad content based on what you are advertising.

-With Google Ads, although, they’ve introduced a few advances as of recently, you are a bit limited in terms of your ad format.
+With Google Ads, although they’ve introduced a few advances recently, you are a bit limited in your ad format.
 Mainly, all you’ll have is a short block of text to catch potential customers’ eyes on the SERPs (search engine results page).
-You can use ad extensions for extra text and information, but overall, your format is going to be limited to text and specific word and character counts.
+You can use ad extensions for extra text and information, but your format will be limited to text and specific word and character counts.

 A more recent feature, Google Display Network, allows you to use imagery within SERPs and get your products in front of your customers earlier in the buying cycle.

 Here’s an example of Google Shopping Ads.
-Searchers are able to view such things as selection, reviews and prices before clicking through to a website.
-Image taken from WordStream.com
+Searchers are able to view such things as selections, reviews, and prices before clicking through to a website.
+The image is taken from WordStream.com.

-Similarly, their affiliation with Youtube allows the thumbnails and titles of the video content displayed on Youtube to appear in SERPs also.
-It’s worthwhile exploring Google Maps, Google My Business and Reviews for customising how your business will appear in search results for more significant impact.
-Ultimately though, expanding your reach through Google Ads is based on looking in a search.
+Similarly, their affiliation with Youtube allows the thumbnails and titles of the video content displayed on Youtube to appear in SERPs.
+It’s worthwhile exploring Google Maps, Google My Business, and Reviews for customizing how your business will appear in search results for a more significant impact.
+Ultimately, expanding your reach through Google Ads is based on looking in a search.

-Facebook Ads, on the other hand, allows you a more customizable approach to your message by using image-based ads on users’ news feeds.
-The platform rolls out varying ad formats over time and throughout the lifespan of your campaigns to avoid “ad fatigue”.
+On the other hand, Facebook Ads allows you a more customizable approach to your message by using image-based ads on users’ news feeds.
+The platform rolls out varying ad formats over time and throughout the lifespan of your campaigns to avoid “ad fatigue.”

 With Facebook, you can capture the attention of your audience with ad formats by including content like: